basaks/ig-markets-rest-and-stream-apis-combined-python-library/README.md

 - Source of streaming_data.py - https://github.com/femtotrader/ig-markets-stream-api-python-library

 #### REST API for order mamangement and account queries
 Source of REST api - https://github.com/lewisbarber/ig-markets-rest-api-python-library.
-I had to drop a parameter from the market order function to make it work on ig demo account.
-I have also set out the various differnt paramenters that are required to send an order throough via the api for sending a market order and also a limit/stop order.
+I had to drop a parameter from the market order function to make it work on my ig demo account.
+I have also set out the various different paramenters required to send an order through via the api for sending a market order and also a limit/stop order.

 REST API can be used to get
 - account information